What Is Irish Boxty?

-I love this variation on potato pancakes - I make several versions, including German, French, and Irish ones.
+I love this variation on potato pancakes.
+I have several versions in my repertoire, including German, French, and Irish recipes.
 It all depends on my mood and what I happen to have on hand.
 This is a great way to use up leftover mashed potatoes, especially when you only have a little.
-The recipe only takes a cup, so it's nice when you have a little, but not enough to turn into a shepherd's pie or cream of potato soup.
+The recipe calls for just one cup, so it's nice when you have a little, but not enough to turn into a shepherd's pie or cream of potato soup.

 - 1 cup leftover mashed potatoes